-Al Servo AF will start with the manually-selected AF point when the AF operation is set to AI Servo AF and the AF area selection mode is set to Auto selection AF.
+Al Servo AF will start with the manually-selected AF point when the AF operation is set to AI Servo AF and the AF area selection mode is set to Auto selection AF

-If you switch from Manual select.: Spot AF, Manual selection: 1 pt AF, AF, AI Servo AF will start with the AF point that was manually selected before the switch.
-Useful if you want Al Servo AF to start with the AF point that was selected before the AF area selection mode was switched to Auto selection AF
+If you switch from Manual select.: Spot AF, Manual selection: 1 pt AF, Expand AF area: or Expand AF area: Surround to Auto selection AF, AI Servo AF will start with the AF point that was manually selected before the switch.
+Useful if you want Al Servo AF to start with the AF point that was selected before the AF area selection mode was switched to Auto selection AF.

-After setting the AF area selection mode to Auto selection AF with the [.0.6: Custom Controls] menu's [Metering and AF start] (p.450), [Switch to registered AF func.] (p.452) or [Register/recall shooting func] (p.458), during shooting with Manual select: Spot AF, Manual selection: 1 pt AF, Expand AF area: "0", or Expand AF area: Surround, you can press the assigned button to start shooting with Auto selection AF set for the AI Servo AF using the last used AF point as the initial AF point.
+After setting the AF area selection mode to Auto selection AF with the [.
+G: Custom Controls] menu's [Metering and AF start] (p.450), [Switch to registered AF func.] (p.452) or [Register/recall shooting func] (p.458), during shooting with Manual select: Spot AF, Manual selection: 1 pt AF, Expand AF area: " or Expand AF area: Surround, you can press the assigned button to start shooting with Auto selection AF set for the AI Servo AF using the last used AF point as the initial AF point.